COVID-19 and border restrictions

 - It is your responsibility to provide evidence for your trip and carry the relevant permit with you at all time during the time across the border.

-- A guide is available to answer your questions.
+- A guide with frequently asked questions is available to answer your questions.

 - Apply for the relevant permit for the days you will be travelling through Service NSW or call 13 77 88 (24/7).